AI Demand Forecasting Implementation Roadmap: Benefits, Challenges, and Step-by-Step Guide

 • Detalization

-In reality, the data collected by companies often isn’t ideal.
+In reality, the data collected by businesses often isn’t ideal.
 It usually needs to be cleaned, analyzed for gaps and anomalies, checked for relevance, and restored.
-That’s why data science consultants can be involved at this stage.
+That’s why data science consultants should be involved at this stage.

 Data understanding is the next task once preparation and structuring are completed.
 It’s not modeling yet but an excellent way to understand data by visualization.
 Below you can see how we visualized the data understanding process: